 The campground offers more than a hundred sites for tent and RV camping.
 A couple dozen sites provide full utility hookups for RVs and a dump station is located within the campground.

 Each site is equipped with tables and campfire rings with grills.
 Firewood is available for purchase.
 Accessible flush toilets, showers and drinking water are provided.
 There is street parking available outside of the campground.

 Maximum 8 people on a single site, at this time 16 max on a double site.

 In accordance with standard industry practices, Mountain Top Recreation will be assessing a $8 additional vehicle fee per night on the second vehicle in each single family campsite, and on the third and fourth vehicles in any double family campsite, provided these vehicles are not joined to the first vehicle by a hitch and towed onto the site.
 In the case of motorcycles, the first two are considered to be one vehicle and the third and fourth are also considered to be one vehicle.
 No additional vehicle fees are collected for bicycles.
 Fee is collected at the campground for extra vehicles.

 Snowberry RV Loop is for RV camping.
-Electricity can be limited in the summer months.
+Electricity can be limited during high capacity usage.